Professor Lizzie Kendon

 Lizzie is a Scientific Manager and Met Office Science Fellow, leading pioneering work to use very high resolution (km-scale) climate models for understanding future changes in high impact weather events.

 Lizzie also has a joint Met Office Academic Partnership (MOAP) position at Bristol University as Professor in the Faculty of Science, exploiting new high resolution climate projections for impacts modelling and user applications.

-Areas of expertise:
+Areas of expertise

-Regional climate prediction for the UK and Europe.
+Regional climate prediction for the UK and Europe

-Lizzie joined the Met Office, Lizzie did a PhD at Imperial College London using observational data to study the variability of atmospheric water vapour.
+Prior to joining the Met Office, Lizzie did a PhD at Imperial College London using observational data to study the variability of atmospheric water vapour.
 During this time, she was lucky enough to have the opportunity of combining meteorological research with the ascent of an 8000 m Himalayan Peak, Cho Oyu.
 Before moving into climate research, Lizzie spent a few years working as a Radiological Analyst.
-As an undergraduate Lizzie studied Natural Sciences (Physics) at Cambridge University and also has an MSc in Pollution and Environmental Control from Manchester University.
+As an undergraduate Lizzie studied Natural Sciences (Physics) at Cambridge University (1998) and also has an MSc in Pollution and Environmental Control from Manchester University (1999).